Hafza-Noor/Titanic_survival_predictions/README.md

 Logistic Regression

-A simple baseline was also calculated for comparison.
+I also calculated a simple baseline accuracy to have something to compare the models against.

 Model Results
 Model	Validation Accuracy